lewismj/functional_scala/README.md

 Paul Chiusana and Runar Bjarnason book.
 However, it can help to briefly introduce the concepts required.

+## LambdaCalculus

+A brief and in need of numerous examples, explanation of the lambda calculus.
+From pure lamabda calculus through to algorithm W, need to add a Scala example at the end.

+## ScalaFP

 The presentation is for developers new to Scala, but may have completed the EPFL Scala courses.
 It is not intended as an introduction.